-- 999: call 999 when someone has a life threatening injury or illness, is at risk of getting injured, is being threatened or if a crime is being committed.
+- 999: call 999 when someone is very unwell and can not keep themselves safe, is being threatened or if a crime has been committed.

-- MindsMatter: the Lancashire Care NHS service, MindsMatter, offers access to talking therapies in Lancashire for adults aged 16 upwards.
+- MindsMatter: the Lancashire Care NHS service, MindsMatter, offers access to talking therapies in Lancashire for adults aged 16+.
+You can self-refer to the service.

 - Single Point of Access: Single Point of Access provides assessment, triage and sign posting for new referrals into Adult Mental Health Services (aged 16+).